leofabri/hassio_appliance-status-monitor/README.md

-# V3.0.0 is still under development
+# This is the development branch - V3.0.0 is still under development

 # 🔌 Detect the state of your appliances based on their power consumption - V3.0.0 ✨
 ### Automation Blueprint for Home Assistant